holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=bash}
     sudo systemctl --lines=20 status monit.service

-Now try `kill`ing the Monit process.
+Now, try `kill`ing the Monit process.
 At the same time, you can watch the output of Monit in another terminal. [tmux](https://tmux.github.io/) or [screen](https://blog.binarymist.net/2011/11/27/centerim-irssi-alpine-on-screen/#screen) is helpful for this:

 {linenos=off, lang=bash}
     sudo tail -f /var/log/monit.log